 If you’re reading this and recognising yourself in these descriptions, please know that recovery is possible.
 Thousands of people have successfully overcome dual diagnosis conditions and gone on to live fulfilling, healthy lives.
 The first step is often the hardest – reaching out for help – but once you do, you’ll discover that you don’t have to face this alone.

 Recovery isn’t about becoming perfect.
-It’s about learning to be authentically alive, to cultivate healthy coping strategies and figure out who you are besides the eating disorder and addiction.
+It’s about learning to be authentically alive, cultivating healthy coping strategies, and figuring out who you are besides your eating disorder and addiction.

 The journey ahead may be difficult, but it is also full of promise.
-Do the best for yourself to take one day at a time, be conscious of your feelings and know that any progress is worth celebrating.
+Take each day as it comes, be mindful of your emotions, and recognise that any progress is worth celebrating.

 Frequently Asked Questions